 What are the signs of ADHD in children?

-Children with ADHD seem unable to sit still, finish tasks, concentrate or even notice what is going on around them.
-They may seem fine one day, while the next they are whirling round in frenzied activity.
-School reports may say, ‘Needs to concentrate and pay attention’.
-Or they may be daydreamers.
+A child with an attention deficit has difficulty with inattention self-regulation and hyperactivity and there may be problems with sleep and anxiety.
+In the classroom this may result in having trouble maintaining attention for long teaching periods and being easily distracted by others.
+They often seem unable to sit still, finish tasks or even notice what is going on around them.
+They may seem fine one day, while the next they are whirling round in frenzied activity or they may be daydreamers.

-However, because children with ADHD find it difficult to concentrate, they frequently do not fulfil their true potential.
+Children who have ADHD may be of any level of IQ but it is more common with children with learning difficulties.
+However many are highly creative, intuitive and physically able.
+A number of well-known and successful names have reportedly experienced ADHD, such as John F Kennedy, Bill Gates and Simone Biles.
+Unfortunately, because children with ADHD find it difficult to concentrate, they frequently do not fulfil their true potential.
 This underachievement, and persistent criticism of their behaviour, can lead to low self-esteem and depression.
-They are often the class clown and may play truant.
+They are often the class clown and may be school avoiders.

 - Try to work out the times in the day when they work most productively, and ensure that a task begins and ends with an activity that they enjoy.